 The validity, construction and performance of the Agreement, and all contractual and non contractual matters arising out of it, shall be governed by English law and shall be subject to the exclusive jurisdiction of the English courts.

-Schedule 1

-Specification

-Schedule 2

-Pricing Schedule

-Schedule 3

-Method Statements

 This Agreement has been entered into on the date stated at the beginning of this Agreement.